mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Retexturing_the_Bionic_Arm/PFTXS_Only/PFTXS_Only.md

 ![](/assets/Retexturing_the_Bionic_Arm/Intro_graphic.jpg)

-> **Tip:** there are multiple versions of this guide, covering different approaches.
+> There are multiple versions of this guide, covering different approaches.
 See the side bar for others.
+{:.tip}

 In this guide we'll be retexturing Snake's bionic arm in *Metal Gear Solid V: The Phantom Pain* from its original red/black to all dark, to suit various black outfit retextures (such as [this](https://www.nexusmods.com/metalgearsolidvtpp/mods/307)).